runKleisli/verified-integer-gaussian-elimination/README.md

 ## ZZGaussianElimination

 Contents:
-* Scribbles about properties to be proven of gaussian elimination (the type signature of the function that performs the algorithm).
+* Declaration of gaussian elimination as an algorithm which converts a matrix into one in row echelon form which spans it. `gaussElimlz : (xs : Matrix n m ZZ) -> (gexs : Matrix n' m ZZ ** (gexs `spanslz` xs,rowEchelon gexs))`
+* Implementation of the second property, `rowEchelon`.
+* `leadingNonzeroCalc`, which takes a `Vect n ZZ` to its first index to a nonzero entry or a proof that all entries are zero.

 ## ZZModuleSpan